tongvantruong/online-editor/README.md

 - [ ] Hold Cmd/Control + click to select multi images then can move or delete multi images
 - [ ] Select multi images by mouse
 - [ ] Right click should show list of actions on as a context menu
-- [ ] Duplicate feature: allow duplicate a selected image, don't need to copy & paste
+- [x] Duplicate feature (right click to see the action): allow duplicate a selected image, don't need to copy & paste
 - [ ] Bring to front feature